Pumpkin Soup with Dark Chocolate Shavings

 Why does the recipe offer so many sweetener options — erythritol, sugar, or brown sugar?

-The ingredient list calls for 2–3 tablespoons of ‘sweetener (erythritol, sugar, brown sugar, etc.)’ to accommodate different dietary needs.
+Use 2–3 tablespoons of sweetener — erythritol, sugar, brown sugar, or similar — to suit different dietary needs.
 Erythritol is a zero-calorie sugar substitute suitable for low-sugar diets, while brown sugar adds depth.
-The excerpt notes the soup is ‘quite healthy’ despite tasting creamy and indulgent.
+Despite tasting creamy and indulgent, the soup is quite healthy.

 How long should I actually simmer the soup, and does it matter?

-The recipe says to simmer for ‘at least 20 minutes or up to an hour,’ noting that ‘the soup gets richer and more flavorful the longer it cooks.’
+Simmer for at least 20 minutes or up to an hour — the soup gets richer and more flavorful the longer it cooks.
 A 20-minute simmer is the minimum to meld the curry powder and garam masala into the pumpkin, but an hour develops noticeably deeper flavor.

 Add a comment Add a comment